BerkeleyTrue/dotfiles/.config/nvim/kanban.md

 # To Do

+- [ ] defasync macro should fold through symbols and replace binds with await
+  - modify acase to account for the above
 - scroll-fix should account for folds
 - create fennel help docs from fennel reference
   - ala luaref helpdocs
-- defasync macro should fold through symbols and replace binds with await
-  - modify acase to account for the above
-  - add async monad do for await syntax
 - builtin kanban in markdown files
   - use nvim ui to provide kanban boards
   - move tasks using vim motion